Managing authorizations with Apache Sentry

 The first thing you have to do is to create appropriate Unix group and Unix users on all hosts of your cluster.

-If your cluster is connected to a LDAP, just add new entries in your LDAP.
-If not, rather than create user one by one on each host, you can deploy it thanks to Ryba.
+If your cluster is connected to an LDAP, just add new entries in your LDAP.
+If not, rather than create user one by one on each host, you can deploy it using a deployment tools suc as Nikita or Ansible.

 According to your policy, set a quota to this directory